vnikolaew/ShareBook/README.md

-# Social Media Web Api built with ASP.NET Core and Neo4J.
+# 📱Social Media Web Api built with ASP.NET Core and Neo4J.

 This is a simple Social Media Web App built with the latest ASP.NET Core 7.0 that uses a Neo4J Graph Database as its primary data store as well as a Azure Blob Storage for storing media assets (like photos, etc).
 Some of its features include: